Multi-agent reinforcement learning for the control of three-dimensional Rayleigh-B\'enard convection: Results and Discussion

 For \raa{}, five simulations were performed with the same parameters.
 The simulations all result in topologically similar solutions with similar \Nu{} values.
 We show a single solution in Fig. \ref{fig:BaselinesNu}(a).
 For \rab{}, similarly, five simulations of the baseline were performed with identical simulation parameters.
 However, in contrast to \raa{}, three different end-states are reached owing to the system chaoticity and stochasticity at \rab{}, some of which are oscillatory and some of which are steady.
 Since \Ra{} is higher, this state is more unstable and dynamically rich compared to \raa{}.
 We classify these baselines into three classes, class 1 to class 3, based on the magnitudes of \Nu{} after the transients have died away.
 The value of \Nubar{} is the obtained after time averaging \Nu{} over the last half of the baseline time.
 Class 1 corresponds to run 4, which shows a value of $\Nubar=1.379$, class 2 corresponds to run 2 with a lower steady \Nuref{} of $1.348$, and class 3 corresponds to simulations 1, 3 and 5 characterised by oscillatory \Nu{} values with $\Nubar=1.31$.
 For \rab{}, all of the baselines 1--5 are used to initialize the episodes while training the DRL agent, each episode starting from a randomly selected baseline.
 The resulting \Nubar{} for \raa{} is $1.268$ and is used as \Nuref{} in Eq. \eqref{eq:reward}.
 For classes 1--3 of \rab{}, we use the average of all three \Nubar{} obtained at each of the three classes, obtaining a value of $\Nuref=1.346$.

 In Fig. \ref{fig:BaselinesNu_topology}, we plot the shapes of the convection rolls at the final time step of the baselines.
 Although training for \rab{} is performed with all 5 baseline runs, for brevity, Fig. \ref{fig:BaselinesNu_topology}(b) shows the topology for class 3 (run 5) only, since this is the baseline from which the deterministic agent evaluation and proportional control cases are simulated.
 The topologies of the remaining baseline runs for \rab{} are shown in Fig. \ref{fig:appendixA-ra750baselines} of Appendix \ref{sec:appendix_convection_structure}.
 At the warmest regions, the $v$ velocities are positive and maximum indicating upward flow, and in the coolest regions, $v$ is negative and minimum indicating flow towards the bottom wall.
 We define the length scale of the convection rolls as the distance between the warm and cold regions adjacent to each other at points where the temperatures are the maximum and minimum, respectively (\textit{i.e.}, $v$ is maximum and minimum).
 In both cases, the convection rolls have a length scale of approximately $\pi$, an observation in line with results of linear stability analysis \citep{bergedubois1984}.
+We perform a convergence analysis with different simulation time steps $\mathrm{\Delta t}$ to reinforce this result, which further justifies our choice of $\mathrm{\Delta t}=0.1$.
+The analysis shows that simulations with $\mathrm{\Delta t}\leq0.5$ are reasonable choices of time steps to obtain solutions with length scales of convection rolls that agree with linear stability analysis.
+Details of the convergence analysis are provided in Appendix \ref{sec:appendix_convergence}.

 Note that videos of the temperature field evolution for these baselines are provided in Online Resource 1 for \raa{} and Online Resource 2 for \rab{}.
 Visible from the fields, all baseline shapes for \raa{} and 750 are irregularly shaped, with no particular spatial pattern.
 Class 2 and class 3 baselines for \rab{} exhibit spatial oscillations about a mean shape.